Public health grant What it is and why greater investment is needed

 The public health grant is paid to local authorities from the Department for Health and Social Care (DHSC) budget.
 It is used to provide vital preventative services that help to support health.
 This includes smoking cessation, drug and alcohol services, children's health services and sexual health services, as well as broader public health support across local authorities and the NHS.

-In 2023/24 the allocation for the public health grant was £3.5bn (£3.7bn including additional drug and alcohol treatment funding).
+The allocation for the public health grant in 2024/25 is £3.6bn (£3.9bn including additional drug and alcohol treatment and stop smoking services funding).
 Figure 1 shows the expected expenditure by element of public health provision.
-The largest areas of planned spend were on:
+The largest areas of planned spend are expected to be on:

 Figure 1